Police Identify Suspect Accused Of Shooting 3 Wilmington Police Officers During Hourslong Standoff

 WILMINGTON, Del.
 (CBS) — Police identified the suspect accused of shooting three Wilmington police officers on Wednesday.
 Authorities say the alleged gunman is 31-year-old Bernard Goodwyn of Smyrna.

 Police rushed to 25th and Market Streets in Wilmington around 10:30 p.m.
-Wednesday responding to a 911 call.
+Wednesday responding to a 911 call for a domestic dispute.
 That’s when police say Goodwyn fired a gun, wounding three officers.

 “It was scary,” one resident said.